rasishil26/Tip_Calculator_Project/README.md

 # 💸 Tip Calculator – Python Project

 Hi!
-I'm Rasi Shil 👋 and this is one of my beginner Python projects — a simple **Tip Calculator** that helps you split the bill and calculate how much each person should pay, including the tip.
+I'm Rasi Shil 👋 and this is one of my beginner Python projects, a simple **Tip Calculator** that helps you split the bill and calculate how much each person should pay, including the tip.

 This project gave me hands-on practice with variables, user input, basic math, and working with floats in Python.